ssbagpcm/rootfs/README.md

 Moreover, this also contains a custom lightweight alternative to Docker.

-To discover it, clone the repo, and then create the files by doing : `python main.py setup` (it will install evrything you want)
+To discover it, clone the repo, and then create the files by doing : `python boxer.py setup --install` (it will install evrything you want)

 Then you can see some commands by doing :

-`python main.py help`
+`boxer help`

 This is isolated, meaning that you can remove everything on the container, and your host **WILL NOT** get damaged by it.
 Features :